React Native SDK

 React Native runs slow in DEBUG

 mode.
 Try running the code in Production.
-Follow this article to learn more.
+Follow this to learn more.
 If it is still slow in Production mode, make sure the Lemnisk.DEBUG_MODE

 is also set to false